 Do keep in mind that as far as herbs go, chamomile is a mild astringent.
 However, this isn’t necessarily a bad thing because some stronger astringent can also have its drawbacks (such as more irritation, especially if your skin is very sensitive).

-Because of its antioxidant content, chamomile can support the body in fading acne-related scars, particularly the ones that cause discoloration.
+Because of its antioxidant content, chamomile may be beneficial for fading acne-related scars.
 This is because as a whole, antioxidants support skin regeneration.
 Or as one expert puts it:

 “antioxidants are the foundation of skin rejuvenation.” – source.

 Also, scars that cause indentations are generally more difficult to get rid of.
-Chamomile alone may not be enough.
+So, you may need to use chamomile in combination with another remedy.

-Now, when it comes to tea, most chamomile tea bags sold in grocery stores use the german variety.
+Now, when it chamomile tea bags sold in grocery stores, these are usually made of the german variety.
 In some cases you might even see the latin name for german chamomile – matricaria recutita or matricaria chamomilla – in the ingredients list.

-As for roman chamomile, you can buy the dried herb, but it’s not usually available in regular grocery stores.
-You’ll have to visit a specialty herb store or online retailer.
+As for roman chamomile, it’s not usually available in regular grocery stores.
+However, you can get it from some specialty herb stores (locally or online).

 The basic recipe for making chamomile tea is: